mikedoucettejr/Singable/Report.md

 ## Singable

 ### Description of the Project
 Singable is a songwriting game where the player chooses words to fill in the blanks of a series of lyrics.
 After filling in the blanks of all the lyrics, they can hear their song played back to them!
 The song is actually a series of MIDI notes that are generated based on the number of syllables in each word of the lyric.
-A voice that reads the lyrics is layered on top of this song and the beats are aligned to create a track that sounds like music should, with notes and voice in sync.
+A voice that reads the lyrics is layered on top of this song and the beats are aligned to create a track that sounds kind of like music should.

 A huge "Singable Score" is included at the end to provide encouragement to the player.
 It doesn't really have any meaning, but hopefully it will make the player feel like they've done a great job!
 The player can then choose to play again, and this will create a new game where the options for each lyric are randomly selected, meaning that there are many unique songs that the player can create.